 Gomateshvara Statue information

-A steep climb up 614 steps takes you to the top of Vindhyagiri Hill, the summit of which is lorded over by the towering naked statue of the Jain deity Gomateshvara.
-Commissioned by a military commander in the service of the Ganga king Rachamalla and carved out of a single piece of granite by the sculptor Aristenemi in AD 981, its serenity and simplicity is in stark contrast to the Hoysala sites at Belur and Halebid.
+A steep climb up 614 steps takes you to the top of Vindhyagiri Hill, the summit of which is lorded over by the towering naked statue of the Jain deity Gomateshvara (Bahubali).
+Commissioned by a military commander in the service of the Ganga king Rachamalla and carved out of a single piece of granite by the sculptor Aristenemi in 98 AD, it is said to be the world’s tallest monolithic statue.
+Leave your shoes at the foot of the hill.

 Bahubali was the son of emperor Vrishabhadeva, who later became the first Jain tirthankar (revered teacher) Adinath.
 Embroiled in fierce competition with his brother Bharatha to succeed his father, Bahubali realised the futility of material gains and renounced his kingdom.
 As a recluse, he meditated in complete stillness in the forest until he attained enlightenment.
 His lengthy meditative spell is denoted by vines curling around his legs and an ant hill at his feet.

 Every 12 years, millions flock here to attend the Mastakabhisheka ceremony, when the statue is dowsed in holy waters, pastes, powders, precious metals and stones.
 The next ceremony is slated for 2018.